Dogway/AutoHotkey-Scripts/README.md

 ## Make Folder and Move clipboard over (F4)

 Creates a folder and moves copied files (files in clipboard) to new folder

+## Timer Alarm (GUI)

+Simple Visual and Audio alarm

+## Train Sets Alarm (GUI)

+Audio alarm for an exercise series of X sets and Y reps, with rest time.